librallu/dogs/README.md

 - [X] Limited Discrepancy Search
 - [X] Partial Expansion (Iterative) Beam Search

-### Decorators
+### Combinators

-- [X] Bounding decorator: measures dual bounds
+- [X] Bounding combinator: measures dual bounds
-- [X] LDS decorator: limits the exploration of the tree to the nodes with few discrepancies
+- [X] LDS combinator: limits the exploration of the tree to the nodes with few discrepancies
-- [X] G-cost dominance decorator: implements g-cost dominance
+- [X] G-cost dominance combinator: implements g-cost dominance
-- [X] Pruning decorator: prunes nodes that are dominated by the best-known solution
+- [X] Pruning combinator: prunes nodes that are dominated by the best-known solution
-- [X] Statistics decorator: reports various statistics of the search
+- [X] Statistics combinator: reports various statistics of the search
+- [X] Tabu combinator: forbids decisions taken before in the search

 ### Roadmap: What's next?

 - [ ] Possible bug in "is_optimal" if the time limit is exceeded before the search makes some heuristic fathoming.
 In this case, the algorithm will report "optimal" while it is not.
-- [ ] Each component (Search algorithm, decorator, ... can produce a JSON object) This JSON object can then be written in a file or combined with others by higher components.
+- [ ] Each component (Search algorithm, combinator, ... can produce a JSON object) This JSON object can then be written in a file or combined with others by higher components.
 - [ ] Use Iterator trait for partial expansion (more idiomatic)
 - [ ] Performance improvement for the PruningDecorator